cerealkill/pandapower_api/README.md

 ````

 ## Continuous integrations
-* Build and test pipeline on Github for all commits
+* Build and test pipeline on [Github Actions](https://github.com/cerealkill/pandapower_api/actions) for all commits
-* Dockerhub build updates `latest` tag for changes on the `master` branch
+* Dockerhub [automated builds](https://hub.docker.com/repository/docker/pauldepraz/pandapowerapi/builds) will update the `latest` tag for changes on the `master` branch

 ## Running on a local machine
 Run on the already installed Gunicorn wsgi server.